Frequently Asked Questions About Victoria Woodhull

 Woodhull, born December 31, 1854, in Chicago, IL, and Zula Maud,

-is sometimes given as Zulu Maude.
-Byron received a head injury as a
+According to his mother's first cousin, Byron received a head injury as a

 toddler.
 It damaged his brain for life.
 (He may also have been